IoannaP/movienizer/README.md

         rails server

-* Start your favourite browser and open this address
+* Start your favourite browser and access the local server

         localhost:3000